-The current gathering limitation in King County is 5 and can be found on this page:
+The current gathering limitation in King County is 10 or less and can be found on this page:

 Seattle AA members can also call our Contact the King County COVID-19 Business and Community Information Line (Monday – Friday) 8:30 AM – 4:30 PM at 206-296-1608, or submit a written inquiry or report online.
 This information can be found at the bottom of our COVID-19 page.

 Information from GSO